 As you can see, Pressidium’s plans let you host more sites than Kinsta’s plans, but all of the other resources are lower for the same money.
 For example, to support 100,000 visitors, you’re paying 50% more to Pressidium vs Kinsta.

-You can see a more detailed look at all of the plans in the screenshot below.
-All the plans have identical features with a few exceptions:
+You can see a more detailed look at all of the plans in the screenshot below — they have identical features with a few exceptions:

-- The Micro plan has an optional $10/mo. upcharge to use the CDN.
+- The Micro plan has an optional $10 a month upcharge to use the CDN.
 The CDN is included in the price for all other plans.

 - You need at least the Professional plan to use WordPress multisite.